-This is the first Price Control period for NI Water and the first time the Utility Regulator has set a regulatory determination for water and wastewater services.
+This was the first regulated Price Control period for NI Water and the first time the Utility Regulator set a regulatory determination for water and wastewater services.
 The agreed funding, performance levels and outputs for PC10 are contained in NI Water’s PC10 Monitoring Plan.
-The PC10 period ends on 31 March 2013.
+The PC10 period ended on 31 March 2013.

-This will be a relatively short Price Control period as there is a reasonable certainty of DRD funding up to 2014/15.
+This is a relatively short Price Control period as there is reasonable certainty of DRD funding up to 2014/15.
 It also allows DRD to develop a Long Term Water Strategy which will inform NI Water’s more strategic approach to PC15.

 NI Water published its PC13 Business Plan in August 2012 and then provided a response to the Utility Regulator’s PC13 Draft Determination in November 2012.
 The Utility Regulator published the PC13 Final Determination in December 2012 which was accepted by NI Water in February 2013.
 We published our PC13 Monitoring Plan at the end of March 2013 to outline our commitments to customers for the PC13 period.

-PC15 will be a six year Price Control period, with a mid-term review in 2018.
-The longer term of this Price Control and the Long Term Water Strategy will enable NI Water and all our stakeholders, including the Drinking Water Inspectorate and the Northern Ireland Environment Agency, to take a more strategic and sustainable approach to the future provision of services.
+PC15 is a six year Price Control period, with a mid-term review expected in 2018.
+The longer term of this Price Control and the DRD Long Term Water Strategy will enable NI Water and all our stakeholders, including the Drinking Water Inspectorate and the Northern Ireland Environment Agency, to take a more strategic and sustainable approach to the future provision of services.